Danktuary/react-discord-message/README.md

 ### Browser build

-If you're want to use the browser build, you can pull it in via unpkg, along with the other necessary files.
+If you want to use the browser build, you can pull it in via unpkg, along with the other necessary files.

 ```html
 <body>